vahanfreiheit/fdctina/content/chronicle/why-agile-is-not-enough/why-agile-is-not-enough-01.md

 ---
 group: "Why Agile Is Not Enough"
 title: "How to make your systems highly available and fast"
+podcastTitle: "How to make your systems highly available and fast"
 date: 2021-08-17
 draft: false
 tags: [podcast]